Foley Beach: Archbishop of the Anglican Church in North America

 In July 2016 Beach participated in the Enthronement of Jackson Ole Sapit as the new Archbishop and Primate of Kenya at All Saints Cathedral in Nairobi.
 In November 2016 Beach visited the Province of South East Asia, preaching the Diocese of Singapore and ministering in Kathmandu, Nepal.
 Representing the Gafcon Primates Council, he announced on the same day that the Scottish Episcopal Church voted to approve same-sex marriage, on June 8, 2017, that the Rev. Canon Andy Lines would be consecrated Missionary Bishop to Europe and Scotland by the Gafcon Primates at the Anglican Church in North America's Third Provincial Assembly, in Wheaton, Illinois, taking place on June 30, 2017, on behalf of the Global Anglican Future Conference.
 In May 2018 Beach represented the Gafcon Primates Council by installing Miguel Uchôa as the first Archbishop of the Anglican Province of Brazil.
 In January 2018, Beach was invited to speak to the bishops of South Sudan at the election of their new Archbishop and Primate, Justin Badi Arama.

 At the conclusion of GAFCON III, in June 2018 in Jerusalem, it was announced that Beach would succeed Nicholas Okoh, Primate of the Church of Nigeria, as chair of the Global Anglican Future Conference's primates council.
 Beach served as Chairman until 2023 when Archbishop Laurent Mbanda, Archbishop and Primate of Rwanda was elected.
 In August 2018 Beach participated in a preaching mission to Tanzania at the invitation of Bishop Stanley Hotay.

 Beach visited England, Wales and Scotland, on October 24–31, 2018, where he was accompanied by Bishop Andy Lines of the Anglican Mission in England.
 He preached at several Anglican churches to express his full support for the Anglican realignment in Great Britain and Ireland.
 He also met Christopher Cocksworth, Bishop of Coventry, responsible for the Church of England project "Living in Love & Faith".
-In January 2019 Beach was invited to participate in the consecration of the a new bishop for Kustia, Bangladesh, Heman Halderin, in Rajshahi.
+In January 2019 Beach was invited to participate in the consecration of the a new bishop for Kushtia, Bangladesh, Heman Halderin, in Rajshahi.
 In October 2019, at the invitation of Archbishop and Primate of the Indian Ocean, James Wong, Beach preached to bishops and clergy in Seychelles; and in October 2019, representing the Gafcon primates, he was the chief consecrator of Jay Behan as the first bishop of the Church of Confessing Anglicans Aotearoa/New Zealand.